elfedali/express-TinyPDF/Readme.md

 A simple **PDF compression API** built with **Node.js, Express, and Multer**.
 This API allows users to **upload** a PDF file, compress it, and store the original & compressed files in an organized folder structure.

+- It uses `compress-pdf` for high-efficiency PDF compression and `multer` for file uploads.
+- It is based on `ghostscript` and it is a very efficient way to compress pdf files.

 ---

 ## 🚀 Features